w3c/epub-specs/README.md

 ### Current Version of EPUB

-The current vrsion of EPUB 3 is [EPUB 3.2](https://www.w3.org/publishing/epub32/).
+The current version of EPUB 3 is [EPUB 3.2](https://www.w3.org/publishing/epub32/).

 This version was published on May 8, 2019, by the former EPUB 3 Community Group.